NateShetler/Object-Oriented-Programming/Doodle_Jump/README.md

-This is the initial version of doodle jump that I compiled and ran on my machine.
+This is doodle jump after I moved all of the code out of main and into different files.
+It still needs a little more abstraction though.